 Sub-criterion B2: Aggregations

 The IMMA is a well-known seasonal aggregation area for humpback whales and encompasses the core breeding area for this population.
-A large proportion of the population aggregate here off the Kimberley coast each year of the austral winter between July and September (Dawbin and Gill 1991, Jenner et al. 2001, Thums et al. 2018), occurring at different times throughout the breeding season.
-Satellite tag data demonstrates this is the terminal destination for the majority of the population (Gales et al. 2010).
-Within the breeding area, Jenner et al (2001) and Thums et al. (2018) have identified from boat-based and aerial survey data several key areas where whales have been observed to aggregate: Pender Bay, Tasmanian Shoals and Buccaneer Archipelago.
-The time of peak abundance on the breeding ground is in August, with greatest occupancy within the occurring between Pender Bay and Camden Sound (Thums et al. 2018).
+A large proportion of the population aggregate here off the Kimberley coast each year during the austral winter between July and September (Dawbin and Gill 1991, Jenner et al. 2001, Thums et al. 2018).
+Satellite tag data indicates that this is the terminal destination for the majority of the population (Gales et al. 2010).
+Within the breeding area, Jenner et al. (2001) and Thums et al. (2018) have identified from boat-based and aerial survey data several key areas where whales have been observed to aggregate: Pender Bay, Tasmanian Shoals and Buccaneer Archipelago.
+The time of peak abundance in the breeding ground is in August, with greatest occupancy within the occurring between Pender Bay and Camden Sound (Thums et al. 2018).

 Criterion C: Key Life Cycle Activities

 Sub-criterion C1: Reproductive Areas